Stratified sampling and bootstrapping for approximate Bayesian computation: Introduction

 \section{Introduction}

 The use of realistic models for complex experiments typically results in an intractable likelihood function, i.e. the likelihood is not analytically available in closed form, or it is computationally too expensive to evaluate.
-Approximate Bayesian computation (ABC) is arguably the most popular ``likelihood-free'' statistical methodology for models with intractable likelihoods (recent reviews are \citealp{lintusaari2017fundamentals} and \citealp{karabatsos2017approximate}).
+Approximate Bayesian computation (ABC) is arguably the most popular simulation-based inference method \citep{cranmer2019}, and is sometimes denoted ``likelihood-free'' inference (recent reviews are \citealp{lintusaari2017fundamentals} and \citealp{karabatsos2017approximate}).
 The key feature of ABC is the use of models as ``computer simulators'', these producing artificial data that can be used to compensate for the unavailability of an explicit likelihood function.
-This is the paradigm behind so-called simulation-based inference (see \citealp{cranmer2019} for a recent review), of which ABC is a prominent example.
 The price to pay for the flexibility of the approach, only requiring forward simulation from the simulators, is that the resulting inference is approximate and the computational requirements are usually non-negligible.
-Clearly, the bootleneck is the time required to run an instance of the simulator at some value of the parameters object of the inference.

 In this work we consider ways to alleviate the computational cost of running ABC with computationally expensive simulators, by using resampling of the artificial data (i.e. non-parametric bootstrap) to create many artificial samples that are used to approximate the ABC likelihood function.
-This idea has previously been used in the context of inference via ``synthetic likelihoods'' in \cite{bootstrapped-sl}.
-Synthetic likelihoods \citep{wood2010statistical} is another simulations-based inference algorithm, consisting in a Markov chain Monte Carlo (MCMC) procedure which is is especially computer-intensive, as at any iteration a number of simulations from the model are to be performed (often in the order of thousands for each iteration).
-At any MCMC iteration, resampling many times artificial data from a single run of the model simulator clearly accelerates the algorithm runtime.
+This idea has previously been used in \cite{bootstrapped-sl}, primarily in the context of inference via ``synthetic likelihoods'' \citep{wood2010statistical,price2018bayesian}.
 However we have noticed that when this approach is used within ABC it produced biased inference, with resulting marginal posteriors having very heavy tails.